munnakumardatascience/munnakumardatascience/README.md

-- 👋 Hi, I’m Munna Kumar
+-  Hi, I’m Munna Kumar
-- 👀 I’m interested in Data Science or Data Analyst job
+-  I’m interested in Data Science or Data Analyst job
-- 🌱 I Completed my Data Science Course.
+-  I Completed my Data Science Course.
-- 💞️ I’m looking to collaborate on ML/ DL/ AI/ Generative AI/ NLP/ Power-BI Projects.
+-  I’m looking to collaborate on ML/ DL/ AI/ Generative AI/ NLP/ Power-BI Projects.
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 munnakumardatascience/munnakumardatascience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.